jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Your savings rate is one of the most important factors for achieving Financial Independence (FI).
 Think of it this way: If you spend 100 percent of your paycheck, you will never retire.
 If you spend 0 percent of your paycheck, then congrats!
 You are already financially independent and no longer need to work for money.
 Savings build the potential for freedom - from future emergencies, from being in debt, and from working nine to five until sixty-five.
 # Step 4: Three questions that will transform your life
 ![image](images/three-questions.png)
-For each of your category totals expressed as hours of life energy on your Monthly Tabulation, ask these three questions and record your responses:
+In this step, for each of your category totals expressed as hours of life energy on your Monthly Tabulation, ask these three questions and record your responses:
 1. Did I receive fulfillment, satisfaction, and value in proportion to life energy spent?
 2. Is this expenditure of life energy in alignment with my values and life purpose?
 3. How might this expenditure change if I didn't have to work for money?
+___
 In each column, record a "+" (or an up arrow), "0", or "-" (or a down arrow) as your response to each question.
 For question 3, you should also record the estimated change.
 Finally, review and make a list of all categories with a "-" (or down arrow).

 This step is truly the heart of the program.
 Your monthly tabulations are like a mirror and for many people, the values expressed in their expenditures are not the values they really want to be living.
 Couples also find this step is a valuable way to discuss differences in their spending habits.